marcelo-schroeder/GustyLib/README.md

 <img src="http://marcelo-schroeder.github.io/GustyLib-logo.png" alt="GustyLib logo" width="300" height="auto">

 A Cocoa Touch static library to help you develop high quality iOS apps faster.
-The latest version supports iOS 8 or greater.
+GustyLib 1.0.0 or greater supports iOS 8 or greater.

 This library has been used in a few projects for my clients.